 Thankfully, help is at hand.
 In this article, you'll be given a complete guide to finding the right translator for your book (and your budget!).
 Don't risk a sloppy or bad translation.
 It will tarnish your reputation and lead to missing out on potentially lucrative foreign markets.

-- Advanced tactics to figure out the best market to translate your book for
+- Advanced tactics to figure out the best market for your translated book

-> - How to get more out of a translation freelancer
+- How to get more out of a translation freelancer